FFmpeg/FFV1/ffv1.md

 AART:b = Y - (Cb + Cr) >> 2
 AART:r = Cr + b
 AART:g = Cb + b
-Figure: Description of the transformation of pixels from coded modified YCbCr color space to RGB color space (in case of exception). {#figureYcbcrRgbException}
+Figure: Description of the transformation of pixels from coded, modified YCbCr color space to RGB color space (in case of exception). {#figureYcbcrRgbException}

 Background: At the time of this writing, in all known implementations of FFV1 bitstream, when `bits_per_raw_sample` was between 9 and 15 inclusive and `extra_plane` is 0, Green Blue Red (GBR) Planes were used as Blue Green Red (BGR) Planes during both encoding and decoding.
 In the meanwhile, 16-bit JPEG2000-RCT was implemented without this issue in one implementation and validated by one conformance checker.
 Methods to address this exception for the transform are under consideration for the next version of the FFV1 bitstream.